How much does it cost to rent a Double Deck Exhibit?

 Back to the basics

 In addition to the cost in time managing the process for each show, evaluating the cost of renting vs. ownership includes many factors.
-Key among them storage.
+Key among them is storage.
 After that, most exhibit houses bill for pre-show and post-show set-up at their facility in order to assess damages that require repair and assure that there are no surprises at the next show.
 It's like set up and dismantle labor three times for each show.
 So storage and management between shows can cost a lot of money you save when renting.

 The total cost benefit of renting your custom Double Deck